 Understanding Personal Injury Laws in Spokane Can Help to Maximize Your Compensation

 Other than filing within the first three years, the most important thing you can do is to understand the concept of negligence.
 As a local attorney, I work to gather evidence immediately.
 Time is of the essence since external factors can change.
 For example, if the road conditions contributed to the accident, those conditions could change with road work.
 Getting to the scene right away and documenting it with photographs will preserve the evidence while it is fresh.
 The same strategy applies when speaking with witnesses since people tend to forget things over time.
 By taking their statement early, we can capture greater levels of detail that can help to prove your case later on.
 My goal, as a Spokane injury attorney, is to gather as much evidence as is necessary to demonstrate that my clients’ are true victims and that the other driver was at-fault for the accident.
 Doing so, allows me to maximize the financial compensation that my clients are entitled to.

 Craig Swapp, founding partner of Craig Swapp and Associates has received high praise from clients that have received significantly more compensation than what was initially offered by the insurance companies.
+Click here for reviews of Craig Swapp.
 One recent Spokane settlement resulted in an additional $42,000 being offered to a client.
 Increased compensation is a regular outcome for clients of CSA.